Dead Moon Circus: Amazoness Quartet

-They are actually the Sailor Quartet—commonly referred to in English-speaking fandom as the "Asteroid Guardians", because they are named after the first four major asteroids to be discovered.
+They are actually the Sailor Quartet—commonly referred to in English-speaking fandom as the "Asteroid Guardians", because they are named after the first four major asteroids to be discovered (Ceres, Pallas, Juno, Vesta).
 The four asteroids hold particular importance because they were originally considered planets in history before more were discovered.
-They had been placed in a deep sleep somewhere within the Amazon Jungle, awaiting the time when they could become the future protectors of Sailor Chibi Moon, analogous to Princess Serenity's four Inner Guardians and to Prince Endymion's four Four Kings of Heaven.
+They had been placed in a deep sleep somewhere within the Amazon Jungle, awaiting the time when they could become the future protectors of Sailor Chibi Moon, analogous to Princess Serenity's four Inner Guardians and to Prince Endymion's Four Kings of Heaven.
 However, Queen Nehelenia woke them prematurely and forced them to work for her.
 At her defeat, they are returned to their true forms by Usagi (in the form of Neo-Queen Serenity) and to their long sleep.
 During the fifth story arc, they accompany Sailor Chibi Moon from the future to help in the fight against Shadow Galactica.
 The Sailor Quartet's uniforms are a cross between those worn by the Sailor Team in their first forms and their final forms, with the Quartet's own image colors.
 They are shown using two attacks as a group: Pink Lady's Freezing Kiss (all four of them plus Sailor Chibi Moon) and Amazoness!
 Jungle Arrow (used by the four Quartet members).

 In the anime, the Quartet's history of being Sailor Guardians is never shown to viewer and the story is followed after they are captured by Queen Nehelenia and is already a part of her Dead Moon Circus.
 They begin working for Queen Nehelenia after she appears inside a magical mirror after hearing the Amazoness Quartet playing in a forest, and then offered to keep the Amazoness Quartet from ever growing old in return.
 Nehelenia changed their dreams into the physical form of Amazon Stones, instructing them to use these to remove the "dream mirrors" of humans.
 The Quartet also use the Amazon Stones for other attacks.
 They are dedicated to this task, but still generally spend more time playing than working.

+In the two-part movie Sailor Moon Eternal (which follows Sailor Moon Crystal season four), their roles are similar to the manga.

 The Quartet appears in several of the stage musicals, with a substantially different background.
 Here they are homunculus created by Professor Tomoe, and are known as the Samael Quartet.
 They are portrayed as young children around Chibiusa's apparent age, instead of their normal ages.
 They are created from Chibiusa's starseed, and are linked to her, having the power to transform into Sailor Guardians as a result.